Our Future Path! A plan for a better world!

 Before we can truly decide on what we want our future civilization to look like, we first need to understand ourselves a little better.
 To do this, we need to look at the latest and best evidence and theories about where we have come from and compare this with where we are today.

 It took millions of years for humans to develop into our current form.
 During most of that time we lived in small tribal groups as hunters and gatherers.
 Our short lives were mostly devoted to finding enough food, avoiding being eaten by predators, and reproducing.
-Our anatomy, metabolism, and temperament became adapted to our hunter/gatherer lifestyles.
+Our anatomy, metabolism, and temperament evolved to become adapted to our hunter/gatherer lifestyles.

 It has only been in the last few thousand years that most of us have turned to a more settled agricultural lifestyle and settled into larger communities.
 It has only been in the last few hundred years that many of us have turned more towards craft, trade, industrial, information and service jobs, and settled into large cities.
 Our new industrial and technological age is not even a hundred years old yet.

-Many of our first customs and traditions came about as ways to help us get along with and to bond with our family and our tribe, which helped us to compete with animals that were faster or stronger than we were and with other tribes that may have wanted our resources.
+Many of our first customs and traditions came about as ways to help us get along, cooperate and bond with our family and our tribe, which helped us to compete with animals that were faster or stronger than we were and with other tribes that may have wanted our resources.
 Change was usually slow, and the same customs and traditions may have served many new generations just as well as they had served their ancestors.

 As we developed agriculture, moved into more urban settings and invented new tools, life became better, but society became more complex.
 We had to develop new and updated customs and traditions to surmount the new challenges.
 Interestingly, different groups often came up with quite different customs and traditions that helped each to surmount similar challenges with similar amounts of success.